Propagating data-driven galaxy redshift distribution uncertainties in 3$\times$2-pt analyses: Results

 We show our results in Fig. \ref{fig: ana_vs_num}, which shows the 1D \& 2D constraints for the cosmological parameters $\Omega_{\rm m}$, $\sigma_{\rm 8}$, and $S_{\rm 8}$ obtained when considering the four galaxy distribution uncertainty models studied in this work both analytically and numerically.
 We observe excellent consistency between the analytical and numerical constraints for all the models considered.
-The maximum discrepancy between the numerical and analytical constraints in the figure of merit we observe is approximately $5$ per cent, finding that the analytical constraints systematically overestimate the uncertainty in the contours.
-In particular, in Fig. \ref{fig: S8_comp} we can observe how analytical marginalisation leads to 1D marginals for the $S_{\rm 8}$ parameter up to $5$ per cent wider than those from full numerical marginalisation for all the $\boldsymbol{n}(\boldsymbol{z})$ uncertainty models considered in this work.
+The maximum discrepancy between the numerical and analytical constraints in the figure of merit we observe is approximately $5$ per cent, finding that the analytical constraints systematically overestimate the uncertainty in the figure of merit.
+In Fig. \ref{fig: S8_comp} we can observe how analytical marginalisation leads to 1D marginals for the $S_{\rm 8}$ parameter up to $5$ per cent wider than those from full numerical marginalisation for all the $\boldsymbol{n}(\boldsymbol{z})$ uncertainty models considered in this work.
 This means that the Gaussian assumption made by the Laplace approximation on the posterior of the parameters of the galaxy distribution uncertainty models is a conservative assumption that does not risk underestimating our confidence in the figure of merit.
 This a generic feature of the Laplace approximation since the prior is always expected to contain more volume than the posterior.
 Studies that require better precision on their estimates of the variance of their posteriors will thus have to rely on numerical methods.
 These results are consistent with \citet{Boryana23} who performed a similar comparison between analytical versus numerical marginalisation in the context of a 3$\times$2-pt analyses of DESY1 data.
 Similarly to the previous section, we report the percentage increase in the standard deviation of parameter in the model with respect the case when no $\boldsymbol{n}(\boldsymbol{z})$ uncertainty model is consider in Table~\ref{tab: constraints}.
+It is worth noting that, while analytical marginalization generally leads to broader constraints, we find that the Laplace approximation yields tighter constraints for the shifts \& stretches model for the cosmological parameters $\Omega_{\rm m}$ and $\sigma_{\rm 8}$ as well as for the associated linear galaxy bias parameters.
+This indicates that the Laplace approximation doesn't properly capture the non-Gaussian degeneracy between the stretch parameters and the galaxy bias parameter, leading to artificially narrower constraints.
+While these discrepancies might appear large compared to the standard deviation of the posterior when no photometric uncertainties are included, it is important to stress that relative to numerical shifts \& stretches posterior they are, at worst, of order $7$ per cent.

 Finally we are interested in studying how much time is saved by performing the marginalisation over the different photometric models analytically.
 In order to do so, we compare the Effective Sample Size (ESS) per second of the numerical and analytical chains.
 The ESS measures the number of uncorrelated samples in a Monte Carlo process.
 One can imagine that if the process was truly Markovian each sample would be completely uncorrelated from the previous one.
 However, different inference algorithms introduce an effective correlation length.
 Thus one can think of the ESS as the total number of samples divided by the correlation length.
 More formally, the ESS can be estimated as: